 At this point, I got a little concerned that it might not be done in time to make the tacos I was planning for dinner, so I turned it up to high for the last couple of hours.

 I think it would have been ok on low the whole time, but just to be safe, if I was doing that, I’d shoot for 8-10 hours instead of 6-8.

 My total cook time was 8 hours (6 on low and 2 on high).

 At this point, give it one last good stir.
 Then it’s time to strain it.

 I set a mesh strainer over a mixing bowl and scooped the beef in batches to let it drain.
 I moved the beef directly from the strainer into my labeled Ziploc bags.

 Since I have two teenage boys, one pound of ground beef doesn’t typically cut it for most of our recipes.
-(We like leftovers, too, for my meat-eating boys).
+(I have one that almost exclusively exists on leftovers.)
 So, I divided the meat about in half and froze half of it in two bags.